issay-s/rock-climbing-faq-bot/README.md

 The chatbot uses a Python-based Retrieval-Augmented Generation (RAG) system to generate contextual answers based on club documentation.
 It embeds and indexes relevant documents, and uses OpenAI's API to provide accurate, context-aware responses.

 **Tech Stack**
-OpenAI API — Generates responses using GPT models FAISS — Fast similarity search over embedded document chunks tiktoken — Handles token-aware chunking of documents Gradio — Frontend UI for chatting with the bot
+OpenAI API — Generates responses using GPT models\n FAISS — Fast similarity search over embedded document chunks tiktoken — Handles token-aware chunking of documents Gradio — Frontend UI for chatting with the bot